How Cost of Delay Helps Make Better Investment Decisions

-When it comes to software development, businesses tend to make investment decisions based on cost, rather than payoff.
-In this post, we use Cost of Delay to calculate payoff as a function of team configuration and time.
+When it comes to software development, businesses tend to focus on cost, rather than payoff.
+This article shows how to use Cost of Delay to correct this issue.

 An AI-created painting of an accountant, in traditional Japanese style